MRAC-IAAC/material_localization/README.md

 Ensure the '--images' argument in the call to localize.py is properly set for the folder of images to process.

-Each image takes ~20 seconds to process, at a resolution of 50x50px patches.
+The time to process each image depends on the kernel_size and thus patch_size variables in the localization script.
+Each classification window is always 100 pixels, so the patch size is determined by dividing 100 by the kernel size. (e.g. the default kernel_size is 4, which leads to a final resolution of classification patches 25px on a side)

-This will write images with category colors to the 'output_localization' folder, as well as text files containing the heuristically weighted category scores for each image subpatch.
+This will write images with category colors overlayed to the 'output/localization' folder, as well as text files containing the heuristically weighted category scores for each image subpatch.

-Not these are currently not re-normalized, and will almost always be negative, due to the way heuristics are applied.
+Not these are currently not re-normalized, and will ofen be negative, due to the way heuristics are applied.

 ---

 Developed For :
-IaaC MRAC19-20 Studio 2
+IaaC MRAC_19-20 Studio 2
 Faculty : Aldo Sollazzo, Daniel Serrano

-Image Analysis Code Base on:
+Image Analysis Code Based on:
-Adrian Rosebrock, 'Content Based Image Retrieval', 'Image Classification and Machine Learning','Local Binary Patterns with Python & OpenCV', PyImageSearch
+Adrian Rosebrock, 'Content Based Image Retrieval', 'Image Classification and Machine Learning', 'Local Binary Patterns with Python & OpenCV', PyImageSearch